mrkrausestem/Operators/README.md

 # Operators

-Don't forget to add your thoughts on the % operator.
-Also, make sure you are clear on the compound assignment syntax.
-Ask for help if you need it.
+Read pages 41-47.
+Do the quiz on page on page 47.
+Make sure you pay attention to the mod (%) operator and compound operators.
+You must use them correctly in the lab.